cosanlab/py-feat/README.md

 AU prediction model
 Joint Facial Action Unit Detection and Face Alignment via Adaptive Attention[Shao, Liu, Cai, and Ma, 2020](https://arxiv.org/pdf/2003.08834.pdf)

+## Contributing
+1. Fork the repository on GitHub.
+2. Run the tests with `pytest tests/` to make confirm that all tests pass on your system.
+If some tests fail, try to find out why they are failing.
+Common issues may be not having downloaded model files or missing dependencies.
+3. Create your feature AND add tests to make sure they are working.
+4. Run the tests again with `pytest tests/` to make sure everything still passes, including your new feature.
+If you broke something, edit your feature so that it doesn't break existing code.
+5. Create a pull request to the main repository's `master` branch.

 ## Google DOCS for development
 https://docs.google.com/document/d/1cqbDp5dkMtnWWdFtAowLGf_l1zhnGmvb8JcOxNsn8dc/edit?usp=sharing